CAE Listening

 I mean, not everybody goes about it as I do, I know, and some people say that I’m ruling out the creative side of photography by working in this way.
 But in fact the opposite is true.
 Because my aim is for every photo to depict something new, I need to think about how I’m going to achieve that, otherwise I’d just go home with the same photos every time.

-Question 5 is a bit more difficult.
+Gap 5 is a bit more difficult.
 Note how there is an adjective “right” before the gap.
 The word that you should use as the answer has another adjective before it.
 Do not use the adjective from the recording as you already have one.
+So, the answer you should end up with is equipment.

 Part 3.
 Multiple Choice II

-CAE Listening Part 3 is slightly different from part one as this time you listen to one long recording instead of three short ones.
+CAE Listening Part 3 is slightly different from Part 1, as this time you listen to one long recording instead of three short ones.
 The recording is a conversation of two or more people.

 As with the previous task, this sample recording is reduced to three questions.
 Normally you would answer six questions.
 The preparation time is shortened as well (15 seconds from the usual 40)